rust-lang/rust/src/doc/rustc-dev-guide/src/contributing.md

 branch.
 Also, please make sure that fixup commits are squashed into other related commits with meaningful commit messages.

+If you encounter merge commits, your PR will get marked as `S-waiting-on-author`.
+When you resolve them, you should use `@rustbot` to mark it as `S-waiting-on-review`.
+See [this chapter][labeling] for more details.

 GitHub allows [closing issues using keywords][closing-keywords].
 This feature should be used to keep the issue tracker tidy.
 However, it is generally preferred to put the "closes #123" text in the PR description rather than the issue commit;
 particularly during rebasing, citing the issue number in the commit can "spam" the issue in question.

+[labeling]: ./rustbot.md#issue-relabeling
 [closing-keywords]: https://help.github.com/en/articles/closing-issues-using-keywords

 ### External Dependencies (subtree)